Native Son: Music

 Bigger Thomas is mentioned in one of the lyrical hooks of "The Ritual" in Saul Williams' The Inevitable Rise and Liberation of NiggyTardust!
 (2007).

 The U2 song "Vertigo" was called "Native Son" by the band during the recording sessions for How to Dismantle an Atomic Bomb (2004).
 The song was originally released digitally as part of Unreleased & Rare, which debuted in The Complete U2 (2004), and later in U2: Medium, Rare & Remastered (2009).

 Television

 On the HBO series Brave New Voices, during the 2008 finals, the Chicago team performed a poem called "Lost Count: A Love Story".
 This poem addresses the youth on youth murder in Chicago and includes the phrase: "Being brown in Bigger Thomas' town".

 In the Star Trek: Deep Space Nine episode, "Far Beyond the Stars" (1998), Benny Russell cites Native Son as an example of a significant work of African-American literature.

-HBO released Native Son, a film adaption of the book, on April 6, 2019.
+HBO released Native Son, a film adaptation of the book, on April 6, 2019.
 It was directed by Rashid Johnson, starring Ashton Sanders as Bigger Thomas and Kiki Layne as Bessie Mears.